 At HubSpot, we’re committed to building a company where diversity isn’t only welcomed, but celebrated.
 That’s why today we’re proud to release HubSpot’s 2020 Diversity Report, our fourth annual report outlining the organization’s diversity data, as well as our progress and learnings from our diversity, inclusion, and belonging journey over the past year.
 For the first time, we’ve introduced new global reporting categories this year for employees to self-identify their parental status, expanded gender, and LGBTQ+ identities.

-Of the release, HubSpot Director of Diversity, Inclusion, and Belonging Jabes Rojas says: “At HubSpot, we do our best to practice humility and transparency while striving to grow better.
-That’s why we’re proud to be one of the few publicly traded companies to share diversity numbers with the world year-over-year.
-The report is one way we anchor and renew our commitment to diversity, inclusion, and belonging, and signal to our future and current employees and customers, as well as the communities we operate in, that we are devoted to this important work.
-But more than anything, this milestone helps us embrace the fact that we have much to improve on in building an inclusive organization that HubSpotters are proud to belong to.”
+Of the release, HubSpot Chief People Officer, Katie Burke, said: “Transparency is a core value at HubSpot.
+That's why we’re proud to be one of the few companies to share diversity numbers with the world year-over-year.
+This report is just one way we anchor our commitment to diversity, inclusion, and belonging, and set the tone with employees, candidates, and our community that diversity is a core business priority at HubSpot.
+But more than anything, this milestone helps us embrace that we have much to improve on in building an inclusive organization that HubSpotters are proud to belong to.”

 The 2020 Diversity Report data is reflective of HubSpot’s employee population as of January 10, 2020.
 The report shares global employee data for Gender and Age; Ethnicity data is US only.
 By publishing this data each year, we hope to continue to deliver on our core value of transparency, and to hold ourselves accountable for continuing diversity work in the areas we’re seeing progress in, and even more so in the areas where we need to improve.